 Lutheran Social Services Restorative Justice

-Lutheran Social Services Restorative Justice offers programs and services statewide that encourage offender accountability, work to repair harm done to crime victims and promote safe and secure communities.
+Lutheran Social Services Restorative Justice encourages accountability, works to repair harm done to the victim and promotes safe and secure communities.

 - Who benefits from restorative justice?

 - Community Circles